SPARRING

 Iaido Competition Rules

-• Competitors must wear a traditional iaido uniform (keikogi and hakama).
+• Uniform: Competitors must wear a traditional iaido uniform (keikogi and hakama).

-• Iaito (unsharpened practice sword) or shinken (sharp sword) for advanced practitioners with proper certification.
+• Iaito (unsharpened practice sword) for most competitors.

-• Weapons must be in good condition and safe for use.
+• Weapon must be in good condition and safe for use.

 • Competitors perform standardized iaido kata (e.g., Zen Ken Ren Iaido forms or Seitei Iaido).